Neowless/COMP5400CW1/README.md

 ### Experiment with Different Fitness Functions Case 2

-In case 2, the fitness value and the amount of the cheese collected has first order linear relationship.
-The fitnesee equals to the amount of the cheese divided by 100.
+In case 2, the fitness value and the amount of cheese collected have a first-order linear relationship.
+The fitness equals the amount of cheese divided by 100.

 ``` C++
 	virtual float GetFitness()const